Enquire

 Kovils, Temples and Secluded Beaches

-Renowned for its enchanting pristine beaches, rich Hindu culture and one of the best natural harbours in the world, Trincomalee is a natural harbour in the East a fascinating day drip from Sigiriya.
-One of Sri Lanka’s most captivating destinations, Trincomalee’s history is woven into its magnificent natural harbour celebrated for centuries as one of Asia’s finest.
-From its days as a bustling trading port during the Anuradhapura and Polonnaruwa periods to its pivotal role in colonial conflicts, including World War II, the harbour’s story unfolds through the remnants of Fort Frederick and the poignant Trincomalee War Cemetery.
+Renowned for its enchanting, pristine beaches and vibrant Hindu culture, Trincomalee boasts one of the finest natural harbours in the world.
+This captivating destination in the east offers a fascinating day trip from Sigiriya.
+The history of Trincomalee is deeply intertwined with its magnificent natural harbour, which has been celebrated for centuries as one of Asia’s best.
+From its days as a thriving trading port during the Anuradhapura and Polonnaruwa periods to its crucial role in colonial conflicts, including World War II, Trincomalee is a magical natural harbour in the east, with its narrative revealed through the remnants of Fort Frederick and the poignant Trincomalee War Cemetery.

 Highlights